 You have to do a bit of planning ahead of time.
 For the 6-pack of lights, the connector pieces were only 6 inches long, so I had to plan it out so that the ends that I wanted to daisy-chain together ended up within 6 inches of each other.

 The 8-pack of lights had connector cables that were 3 ft long, so this allowed for a bit more flexibility in terms of the positioning of the lights.

 The connectors and power cord just plug into the end of the fixture.
 They are symmetric and non-directional, so it doesn’t matter which end you plug them into.

 The following drawing shows the arrangement I used for the 8-pack of light fixtures.
 Since these had the 3 ft connectors, I was able to spread them out a bit more.
 Once again I used something like an L-pattern, so that in the end, 2 of the power cords were used, and the rest of the lights were daisy-chained.
 The size of this room is approximately 13′ x 21′.

 Here is a photo of the 8-light setup.

 I hope you found this helpful!
 In my opinion, it was totally worth it.
-I bought these lights off of Amazon and I found them to be very reasonably priced compared to what I found at the local big box store.
+I bought these lights off of Amazon and I found them to be a much better price compared to what I found at the local big box store.
+Check them out:

-By the way, if you are looking for standard LED bulbs that fit in a regular light socket, I recommend these ones that have the ‘warm’ color (not daylight).
+By the way, if you are looking for standard LED bulbs that fit in a regular light socket, I recommend these ones.

 Thanks for reading!
 And check out these additional articles on home and shop maintenance!